kwalczak80/mx-monster/README.md

 If the user clicks on the **Unsubscribe** button on the newsletter page, they will be redirected to the unsubscription page.
 In order to unsubscribe from newsletter, the user has to provide their email address and click on the **Unsubscribe** button.
-A relevant message will be displayed in the right upper corner of the screen informing that the user has unsubscribed from newsletter (see the messages system below).
+A relevant message will be displayed in the right upper corner of the screen informing that the user has unsubscribed from newsletter (please read about the messages system below).
-A relevant message will also be displayed on the screen in case the email provided by the user does not exist in the database (Please read about the messages system below).
+A relevant message will also be displayed on the screen in case the email provided by the user does not exist in the database (please read about the messages system below).
 The **Back** button will redirect the user back to the main newsletter page.

 ![Newsletter unsubscription page](docs/images/existing_features/newsletter/newsletter-unsubscription-page.JPG)